mermshaus/kaloa-filesystem/README.md

 #### Further notes

-- The `fetch` and `fetchAll` methods accept rows with varying numbers of fields.
+- The `fetch` and `fetchAll` methods accept rows with varying numbers of fields in the same stream.
 The `fetchAssoc` and `fetchAllAssoc` methods will throw an exception if the number of fields in a row differs from the number of keys.
 - It is not possible to change the names of the keys while iterating over input data with `fetchAssoc`.
 The reader always uses the keys from the first call to `fetchAssoc`.
 - Calls to different `fetch*` methods must not be mixed.
 Currently, the code doesn’t prevent this, but it’s very likely that such functionality will be added in a future release.